 "The saddest piece of stone,

-poignant and powerful
+poignant and powerful the world"

 Mark Twain